 If you’re trying to improve your overall health, it’s generally recommended that you consume probiotics daily.
 This can be in the form of supplements, fermented foods, or drinks like kombucha.

 If you’re trying to treat a specific gut disorder, such as Irritable Bowel Syndrome (IBS), the recommended dosage will vary.
 It’s best to speak with a doctor or dietitian to determine the best course of action.
+Likewise, if you have any medical conditions, are pregnant, or are taking any medications, speak to your doctor first.

 In general, it’s safe to consume kombucha or other probiotics regularly.
 However, some people may experience side effects, such as gas or bloating.
 If you experience any negative side effects, it’s best to consult with a doctor before continuing to consume probiotics.